NC3-LU/TACOS/README.md

   Our database of spam is feeded thanks to [MISP](https://github.com/MISP/MISP).
 You can also contribute to our database by reporting spam phone numbers;
-- security news feeds currated by the CASES team.
+- security news feeds curated by the CASES team.

 ## License